wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

    The **Usage Summary** tab opens.
 This tab contains the dashboard with an overview of the ingested and scanned rate.
 3. To choose a specific month, from the **Billing Month** drop-down menu, select the month you are interested in.

+   You can go up to 25 months back in time.

 ## Understand the Data

 Here's an example of how the dashboard may look like.